Values and identities of the Visegrad countries’ capitals

 Ivan Jarabinský (INESAN)

 Ivan Jarabinský is a Research Associate at the Institute for Evaluations and Social Analyses (INESAN) focusing on the topics of national and global identities.
 He runs an internal project on identities of the Czech population and he is the coordinator of the project Values and identities of the Visegrad countries’ capitals.

-Prof. Antal Örkény and prof. György Csepeli are among the most experienced scholars in Hungary, as well in the region, concerning the topic of the project.
+Prof. Antal Örkény and prof. György Csepeli are among the most experienced scholars in Hungary, as well as in the region, concerning the topic of the project.
 They have written several books (e.g. with Székelyi “Grappling with National Identity.
-How Nations See Each Other in Central Europe”, or with Székelyi and Barna “A siker fénytörései” (Success in Regraction), etc.), in both English and Hungarian.
-They have also published more than a hundred articles focused on national identity, minorities research, etc.
+How Nations See Each Other in Central Europe”, or with Székelyi and Barna “A siker fénytörései” (Success in RegractionRefraction), etc.), in both English and Hungarian.
+They have also published more than a one hundred articles focusinged on national identity, minorities research, etc.

 Dr. Ewa Topolewska-Siedzik works on the topics of identities and their formation.
-She publishes on these topics in Poland and abroad in respected, high-quality journals.
-Her work on circumplex of identity formation is worth mentioning.
-She is experienced with simile kinds of projects funded by the EU and she can also provide knowledge and contacts for some of the outcomes.
+She Her work publishes on these topics has been published in Poland and abroad in respected, high-quality journals.
+Her work on the circumplex of identity formation is worth mentioning.
+She is experienced with simile similar kinds of projects funded by the EU and she can also provide knowledge and contacts for some of the outcomes.

-Dr. Magdalena Piscová and dr. Miloslav Bahna are researchers from the leading institution in the research on national identities in Slovakia.
-They have worked as a team before and published in topics connected to national identity and self-identification since the 1990s.“
+Dr. Magdalena Piscová and dr. Miloslav Bahna are researchers from the leading institution in thefor research on national identities in Slovakia.
+They have worked as a team before and have been published publishing in work on topics connected to national identity and self-identification since the 1990s.“